yuri1022/alpha-shop-C4/README.md

 ## Versioning

-1.0.0 - enviroment setting and step 1 scene .
+1. 1.0.0 - enviroment setting and step 1 scene .
-1.0.1 - add cart .
+2. 1.0.1 - add cart .
+3. 1.0.2 - now you can change step1 to 3 , and adjust cart quantity !

 ## Author